Archive for category 9/11

 Via Media Matters.

 Conspiracy talk show host Alex Jones is best known for promoting the theory that the 9/11 attacks were really a “false flag” operation by the U.S. government.
-He said the same thing about the recent Boston bombings.
+He said the same thing about the Sandy Hook Elementary School massacre and the recent Boston bombings.
 Now he is making the claim that the Oklahoma tornado was a secret government plot.

 Jones, a longtime proponent of the idea that the U.S. government can manipulate and even produce weather systems like tornadoes and hurricanes, went on to say that if people saw helicopters or small aircraft in the area, then “you better bet your bottom dollar they did this.”